viet-wics/viet-wics.github.io/_pages/03_faq.md

 ### Q: What are the criteria for entry? 🤔

-A: Currently, this project is focused on individuals in higher education (e.g., PhD and above).
+A: Currently, this project is focused on individuals in higher education (PhD).

 While I recognize the abundance of talents in the field, I may not be able to cover everyone due to potential volume constraints (This project is also run by a single student, so please be patient!)

-Our current criteria include:
+Our current criteria are:

 1. Women or self-identifying **Vietnamese women**.
 2. Holding or pursuing a **Computer Science PhD**.

 In the future, I may expand current criteria to encompass a more diverse group of individuals.
-Unfortunately, at this moment, I do not have a timeline for this expansion.
+Unfortunately, at this moment, I do not have a timeline for this expansion (sorry!).

 ### Q: Is there something wrong with the information?
 Or do you want to remove your information? 🤦🏼‍♀️

-A: Please either <a href="https://github.com/viet-wics/viet-wics.github.io/issues">create a GitHub issue/pull request</a> or email me at vietwics@gmail.com to correct the information.
+A: Please either <a href="https://github.com/viet-wics/viet-wics.github.io/issues">create a GitHub issue/pull request</a> or email me at **vietwics@gmail.com** to correct the information.

 If you don't want your information to be shown here, feel free to drop me an email as well; I will remove it as soon as possible.
 Thank you!